jcobo88/packet-tracer-networking-lab/README.md

 I configured sticky port security on the primary user access ports on SWITCH01.

-The protected ports allow one learned MAC address and use the shutdown violation action.
+The protected ports allow one learned MAC address and use the shutdown violation behavior.

-I verified that each access port learned its expected client MAC address.

 ![Port Security](screenshots/21-port-security-configured.png)

 I then disconnected the authorized IT workstation from `Fa0/1` and connected an unauthorized PC.

-SWITCH01 detected the unexpected MAC address and placed the interface into an err-disabled / secure-shutdown state.
+SWITCH01 detected the unexpected MAC address and placed the interface into a secure-shutdown / err-disabled state.

 ![Port Security Violation](screenshots/22-troubleshooting-port-security-violation.png)